 Despite its success in describing accelerator data, the Standard model (SM) fails to explain several observed phenomena constituting beyond the Standard model problems: neutrino masses, dark matter, and the matter-antimatter asymmetry.
 These problems may be resolved by extending the SM particle content with some new particles.
 One class of extensions is where new particles interact with SM via renormalizable operators suppressed by very small couplings, the so-called portals.
 Depending on the spin of the mediator field entering the portal operator, there are three types of portals -- scalar, vector, and fermion~\cite{Alekhin:2015byh,Agrawal:2021dbo}.

-To search for portal particles, many experiments have been proposed during the last years.
-Examples include dedicated beam experiments such as SHiP, DUNE, SHADOWS, NA62; LHC-based experiments, such as MATHUSLA, Codex-b, ANUBIS, AL3X.
+To search for portal particles, many experiments have been proposed during the last few years.
+Examples include dedicated beam experiments such as SHiP~\cite{SHiP:2015vad}, DUNE~\cite{DUNE:2015lol}, SHADOWS~\cite{Baldini:2021hfw}, NA62~\cite{NA62:2017rwk}; LHC-based experiments, such as MATHUSLA~\cite{Curtin:2018mvb}, Codex-b~\cite{Aielli:2019ivi}, ANUBIS~\cite{Bauer:2019vqk}, AL3X~\cite{Gligorov:2018vkc}.
 There is a class of LHC-based experiments that have decay volume covering large pseudorapidities, which is called the far-forward experiments.
 The particles produced in the far-forward direction have large energies, $E= \mathcal{O}(1\text{ TeV})$, which means that their lifetime is increased by $\gamma \sim 10^{3}(1\text{ GeV}/m)$.
 Therefore, as compared with the off-axis experiments located at the same distance, the far-forward experiments may probe particles with shorter lifetimes.